FrazerClews/linux/Documentation/usb/gadget_multi.rst

 -------------

 At this moment, drivers for any other systems have not been tested.
-Knowing how MacOS is based on BSD and BSD is an Open Source it is believed that it should (read: "I have no idea whether it will") work out-of-the-box.
+Knowing how macOS is based on BSD and BSD is an Open Source it is believed that it should (read: "I have no idea whether it will") work out-of-the-box.